 For more information on doulas and how to find one that is the right fit for you, see this article.

 Diagnostic Medical Sonographer

-The American College of Obstetricians and Gynecologists recommends you have at least one standard ultrasound exam during your pregnancy, usually between 18–22 weeks of pregnancy.
+The American College of Obstetricians and Gynecologists recommends having at least one standard ultrasound exam during your pregnancy, usually between 18–22 weeks.
 This ultrasound exam ensures that your baby is developing normally or may identify any potential problems as soon as possible.
 This exam can diagnose fetal malformation structural abnormalities, confirm a multiples (twins) pregnancy, verify dates and growth, confirm a miscarriage, identify excessive or reduced levels of amniotic fluid, and overall evaluate your baby’s well-being.
 During this ultrasound appointment, your baby will be measured from crown to rump, around their middle and head.
-Since this is an anatomy scan, the ultrasound technician will be looking specifically at the heart’s four chambers, the kidneys, bladder, stomach, brain, spine, sex organs, and umbilical cord.
+Since this is an anatomy scan, the ultrasound technician will look specifically at the heart’s four chambers, the kidneys, bladder, stomach, brain, spine, sex organs, and umbilical cord.

 A genetic counselor can help you understand the chances that your baby may be affected by a particular genetic condition, how a condition would impact your baby’s life, and go into detail on possible treatment options.
 This service can be with a certified genetic counselor or a doctor or nurse with training in genetic counseling.
 You may be referred to a genetic counselor if you know genetic conditions like cystic fibrosis or sickle cell disease or if the results of a prenatal test show your baby is at an increased risk of a genetic condition.
 You may also request to speak with a genetic counselor to understand test results better.

 Maternal-Fetal Medicine (MFM) Specialist or Perinatologist